 For the most part, urban dwellers are well connected.
 Just 2 per cent of city residents lack access to high-speed fixed broadband services.9 Contrast this with rural America, where nearly a third of residents lack broadband access.10 Even where broadband connectivity is available, coverage maps can be misleading.
 While they may show that rural residents have access to broadband internet, the service may be slow, unreliable, or expensive.

 Effective connectivity provides high data speeds and enough capacity to reliably meet customer demand.
 At a minimum, this means access to the standard speed benchmark of 25 Mbps download/3 Mbps upload, as defined by the Federal Communications Commission (FCC).11

 Accurate data on who has access to this minimum standard speed is hard to come by, since current mapping efforts are largely based on providers’ own reports, which indicate census blocks where the providers offer service.
-Census block reporting is more effective in densely populated areas, where the blocks are small.
-It is less effective in rural areas, where a block can cover a considerably wider geography.12 Although the FCC is changing its reporting requirements, up until recently, if an internet service provider (ISP) delivered service to just one home or business inside a census block—or could do so if asked—FCC rules allowed that ISP to report coverage across the entire block, as though everyone there had access to broadband (figure 2).13
+Census housing estate reporting is more effective in densely populated areas, where the blocks are small.
+It is less effective in rural areas, where a housing estate can cover a considerably wider geography.12 Although the FCC is changing its reporting requirements, up until recently, if an internet service provider (ISP) delivered service to just one home or business inside a census housing estate—or could do so if asked—FCC rules allowed that ISP to report coverage across the entire housing estate, as though everyone there had access to broadband (figure 2).13

 That’s why some towns on existing coverage maps may appear to have effective connectivity, while the real-life experience of residents tells a very different story.
 Not only do these coverage maps paint an inaccurate picture of current conditions, they may also prevent rural areas from qualifying for services and grant and loan funding that could improve broadband access.